praekeltfoundation/platform-mnch/Onboarding/onboarding-part-3.md

 # Confirm Year of Birth

-Message that asks the user to enter their Year of Birth
+Message that asks the user to enter their Year of Birth by clicking a Yes or No button

 ```stack
 card YearOfBirthConfirmation, then: YearOfBirthConfirmationError do